kostiyaNEAR/Grants-Program/2skylab.md

-### Milestone 2.4 - Integration of the app with API to create exclusive access to our service, available to holders of specified NFT.
+### Milestone 2.4 - Integration of the app with API to create exclusive access to our service, available to holders of specified NFT

 - **Estimated Duration:** 0.5 month
 - **FTE:**  3